-Contingency planning for emergency closure of a practice
+Contingency planning for emergency closure of a private practice

 Importantly, the chosen party needs to be someone whom the psychiatrist feels will be able to perform the tasks involved in closing down a practice.
 They should be able to manage any unforeseen events, responsibly and effectively and without feeling overwhelmed.
 The nominated party should also have a clear understanding of, and capability to carry out their responsibilities commensurate with the privacy requirements of the relevant jurisdiction.